Frequently Asked Questions

 From the A50 (Nijmegen-Den Bosch).
 Leave the A50 motorway at exit 19 (Renkum/Wageningen/Oosterbeek).
 Turn left at traffic lights and follow signs for Renkum/ Wageningen (N225).
 Continue straight ahead, following signs for Wageningen.
 This road turns into Ritzema Bosweg.
 In Wageningen, take the second exit at the roundabout (straight ahead) and continue along Ritzema Bosweg.
 Turn right at the first set of traffic lights onto Diedenweg (N781), following signs for Utrecht/Ede.
 At next two roundabouts take second exit (straight ahead), the road turns into Mansholtlaan (N781).
 Go straight at the next set of traffic lights and continue along Mansholtlaan (N781).
 At the next roundabout take the third exit (Droevendaalsesteeg).

 We do recommend to bring a phone in case you are lost or can't find your group.
 We also recommend to download the AIDapp as it contains a lot of useful information about the program, locations and your personalized program.
-In case you are unable to download the AIDapp, visit us at the central point of the AID (Forum, room 103) and receive a QR code and programme booklet.
+In case you are unable to download the AIDapp, visit us at the central point of the AID (Forum) and receive a QR code and program booklet.
 For last minute updates, you can ask your mentors or group members who have the AIDapp.

 Unfortunately, this year it is not possible to arrive later than your first day.
 Nevertheless we hope to see you on all four days!
 The AID will be at least as spectacular as former years despite the corona measures, so it is definitely worth your time.